 WHEN TO VISIT

 You can visit the park year-round and our guides told us it doesn’t matter when you visit since animal sightings happen throughout the year.
-We visited in February which is considered high season so more expensive, but this time of year offers a pleasant climate across Sri Lanka, less rain and plenty of opportunities to spot some wildlife!
+We visited in February which is considered high season, but this time of year offers a pleasant climate across Sri Lanka, less rain and plenty of opportunities to spot some wildlife!

 DO I NEED A GUIDE?

-Absolutely yes!
-There are currently no regulations stating that you need to have a guide for the safari, so many people will opt for just the driver which seems like it would be good enough.
+Absolutely yes, you need a guide!
+There are currently no regulations requiring a guide for the safari, so many people will opt to only hire a driver.
 However, whilst the driver of course provides the transport around the park, they often speak little English and do not have the experience and knowledge that a guide can offer you.

-We booked our safari with Leopard Trails, staying at their luxury tented camp and with that we had a guide, Dhanula the entire time.
-This is invaluable for you to both learn about the park and its inhabitants and to have the highest chance of spotting the animals you want to see.
+We booked our safari with Leopard Trails, staying at their luxury tented camp and included a guide, Dhanula, for our entire stay.
+This is invaluable for you to both learn about the park and its inhabitants, and to have the highest chance of spotting the animals you want to see.
+A good guide will know which locations are most likely for sightings in addition to avoiding big tourist crowds.
 We were able to ask lots of questions throughout the safari and really get to understand the animals behaviour and more about the park itself.

 WHAT ANIMALS WILL I SEE IN YALA?